EmilStenstrom/mybgg/README.md

    ⚠️ **Important**: Make sure your config is valid!
 Common mistakes:
    - Missing `=` between key and value
    - For values with apostrophes or spaces, use quotes: `title = "John's boardgames"`
-   - Make sure there are no spaces around the `=` sign

    **How to find your BGG username**: It's in your BoardGameGeek profile URL.
 For example, if your profile is `https://boardgamegeek.com/user/johnsmith`, your username is `johnsmith`.